ibmsayem/Raspberry_Pi_Face_Recognition_Secuirty-System/README.md

 ## Worflow of the the System:
 ### Data Collction
 The data collection process starts with taking 30 images of different people who are authorized to enter a secured locations.
 Agfter running the **_face_datset.py_** the program starts the camera and start taking pictures from the video and save it to the local directory.
+Each images has unique Id.
 In order to capture the face from the video we used **_haarcascade_frontalface_** classifier.

+### Model Training
+After the data collection we train the images and during training **_LBPH Face Recognizer_** is used and save the train data in an **.xml** file.